HandsOnDataViz/book/docs/HandsOnDataViz.md

     convert long numbers (such as 107762) into abbreviated dollars ($ 108 k), we selected *custom format* and inserted the code `($ 0 a)`.

-TODO above: Reviewer wants screenshot of where to enter codes in legend format
+TODO above: Add screenshot of where to enter codes in legend format, as reviewer requested.

 1. Under the *Annotate* tab, add a title, description, and source credits, to add credibility to your work.
 You can also add map